It should not come as a surprise when you see the terms watt and amp when dealing about electricity and batteries.

 Final Thoughts

-Understanding the relation between amp hours and watt hours will help you understand battery energy capacities.
+Understanding the relation between watts to amp hours will help you understand battery energy capacities.
 While you can easily find conversion charts online, knowing how to compute watt hours and amp hours on your own will give you the advantage of determining how much energy those batteries will provide you and for how long without relying on the internet.

 * We want to give credit where credit is due.
 Professional writer, Ann Matthew, contributed research and content to this blog titled: Watts to Amp Hours Thank you, Ann, for your contributions!